localcode/postsites/README.md

 On Windows, in order to install third party modules (such as `psycopg2`, `simplejson`, `xlwt`, and `xlrd`) from command line with a tool like `easy_install` or `pip`, you will need to run the 'cmd' program as Administrator.
 To do this, simply right click on the 'cmd' program icon and select 'Run As Administrator'

 On Windows, to install `pip` (which is a tool that makes it very easy to install pythoon packages.), you should visit [this page](http://www.pip-installer.org/en/latest/installing.html#using-the-installer) and download the `get-pip.py` script.
 You will need to run the installer as administrator.
-Once you've done that, you can install all the depndencies using the following commands (While running as administrator) using 'cmd'.
+Once you've done that, you can install all the dependencies using the following commands (While running as administrator) using 'cmd'.

 ```bash
 pip install psycopg2